0xjacobb/bitcoinstatistics/README.md

 In development

 ## App description
-This is a Python Web App build with Flask and PostgreSQL as database.
+This is a Python Dash Web App built with PostgreSQL as database.
 It is deployed on [Heroku](https://www.heroku.com) and you could find it here [https://bitcoinstatistics.herokuapp.com](https://bitcoinstatistics.herokuapp.com).

-The App show you interesting statistics related to Bitcoin.
+The App shows an indication how "hot" the term Bitcoin is based on tweets and google statistics.
+It display the "hotness factor" in a heatmeter based on 24h data.

 ## Running code local on your Mac
 ### Installation of PostgreSQL as DATABASE